sameeraaslami/ITC-315---Scrum-Project---Team-02/README.md

 10. Daily Scrum #03 Meeting Agenda of the First Sprint titled as (Agenda 04 - Daily Scrum #03 Meeting Agenda - First Sprint) has been uploaded to the Documents Folder on Google Drive.
 11. Sprint Review of the First Sprint Meeting titled as (First Sprint - Sprint Review Meeting) has been uploaded to the First Sprint Folder on Google Drive.
 12. Sprint Review Meeting Agenda of the First Sprint titled as (Agenda 05 - Sprint Review Meeting Agenda - First Sprint) has been uploaded to the Documents Folder on Google Drive.

+13. Sprint Planning Meeting of the Second Sprint titled as (Second Sprint - Sprint Planning Meeting) has been uploaded to the Second Sprint Folder on Google Drive.